willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ### Model fit and validation

-We fitted each of the growth, survival, and recruitment models separately for each species, using the Hamiltonian Monte Carlo (HMC) algorithm implemented in the Stan software [version 2.30.1 @stan2022stan] with the `cmdstandr` R package interface [version 0.5.3 @cmdstanr].
+We fitted growth, survival, and recruitment models separately for each species using Hamiltonian Monte Carlo (HMC) implemented in Stan [version 2.30.1 @stan2022stan] through the `cmdstanr` R interface [version 0.5.3 @cmdstanr].
-We conducted 2000 iterations for the warm-up and 2000 iterations for the sampling phase for each of the four chains, resulting in 8000 posterior samples (excluding the warm-up).
+Each model used four chains with 2000 warm-up iterations and 2000 sampling iterations, yielding 8000 posterior samples.
-However, we kept only the last 1000 iterations of the sampling phase to save computation time and storage space, resulting in 4000 posterior samples.
+To reduce storage, only the final 1000 samples from each chain were retained, resulting in 4000 posterior samples.
-We built and fitted each demographic component incrementally, from a simple intercept, and gradually incorporating plot random effects, competition, and climate covariates.
+Models were constructed incrementally, beginning with intercept-only models and progressively adding random effects, competition, and climate covariates.
-Recall that our goal is not to have the most complex model to achieve the highest predictive metric but to make inferences [@Tredennick2021].
+Our goal was not maximal predictive accuracy but mechanistic inference [@Tredennick2021].
 We focused on assessing the relative effects of climate and competition while controlling for other influential factors.
 Therefore, our modeling approach is guided by biological mechanisms, which tend to provide more robust extrapolation [@Briscoe2019] rather than being solely dictated by specific statistical metrics.
-Nevertheless, we checked if increasing model complexity with new covariates does not result in worse performance using complementary metrics such as mean squared error (MSE), pseudo $R^2$ [@Gelman2019], and Leave-One-Out Cross-Validation (LOO-CV).
+Nevertheless, we verified that increasing model complexity did not reduce predictive performance using mean squared error (MSE), pseudo-$R^2$ [@Gelman2019], and Leave-One-Out Cross-Validation (LOO-CV).
-Detailed discussions regarding model fit, diagnostics, and model comparison can be found in Ssupplementary material 1.

-We constructed the Kernel $K$ of the IPM following Equation @eq:kernel.
-We employed the mid-point rule to perform the discrete-form integration of the continuous $K$ [@Ellner2016].
-This involved discretizing the projection kernel $K$ using bins of 0.1 cm, which are considered appropriate for obtaining unbiased estimates for trees [@zuidema2010integral].
+Additional diagnostics are provided in Supplementary Material 1.

+The IPM kernel $K$ was constructed following Equation @eq:kernel and discretized using the midpoint rule [@Ellner2016].
+Kernel discretization used 0.1 cm size bins, consistent with previous recommendations for trees [@zuidema2010integral].
-Finally, asymptotic population growth rate ($\lambda$) is computed from the leading eigenvalue of the discretized matrix $K$, under specific climate and competition conditions.
+The asymptotic population growth rate ($\lambda$) was computed as the leading eigenvalue of the discretized kernel matrix under specified climate and competition conditions.

-The code to fit each demographic component is available in the [`TreesDemography`](https://github.com/willvieira/TreesDemography) GitHub repository.
+All model code is available in the [`TreesDemography`](https://github.com/willvieira/TreesDemography) repository.
-The IPM model is packed as an R package at [https://github.com/willvieira/forestIPM](https://github.com/willvieira/forestIPM) and the code for the sensitivity analysis is available in the `simulations
+The IPM implementation is packaged in [`forestIPM`](https://github.com/willvieira/forestIPM), and sensitivity analysis code is available in the `simulations/covariates_perturbation` directory.
-/covariates_perturbation` folder from the same GitHub repository.

 ## Perturbation analysis

-We defined sensitivity as the partial derivative of $\lambda$ with respect to a covariate $X$, which can take the form of either conspecific or heterospecific density dependence competition, or temperature or precipitation climate conditions.
+Sensitivity was defined as the partial derivative of $\lambda$ with respect to a covariate $X$, representing either competition (conspecific or heterospecific density dependence) or climate (temperature or precipitation).
-We quantify sensitivity by slightly increasing each covariate value $X_j$ to $X_j^{'}$ and computing the change in $\lambda$ following the right-hand part of Equation @eq:sens:
+We quantified sensitivity by slightly increasing each covariate value $X_j$ to $X_j^{'}$ and computing the resulting change in $\lambda$ using a finite-difference approximation (right-hand side of Equation @eq:sens):

 $$
 \frac{\partial \lambda_{ij}}{\partial X_j} \bigg\rvert_{K_{ij}} \approx \frac{\Delta \lambda_{ij}}{\Delta X_j} = \frac{|f(X_j^{'}) - f(X_j)|}{X_j^{'} - X_j}
 $${#eq:sens}

-Sensitivity was evaluated separately for each species $i$ and is conditional on the specific climate and competition conditions observed for the plot-year $j$, along with the Kernel $K_{ij}$ parameters.
+Sensitivity was evaluated separately for each species $i$ and plot-year $j$, conditional on the local climate and competition conditions as well as the corresponding kernel parameters $K_{ij}$.
-We set the perturbation size to a 1% increase in the normalized scale for each covariate.
+We set the perturbation magnitude to a 1% increase on the normalized scale of each covariate.
-For instance, a 1% increase translates to a rise of 0.3°C for Mean Annual Temperature (MAT) and 26 mm for Mean Annual Precipitation (MAP).
+For instance, a 1% increase corresponds to approximately 0.3°C for mean annual temperature (MAT) and 26 mm for mean annual precipitation (MAP).
-Because the competition metric is computed at the individual level, the perturbation was applied to each individual before computing the plot basal area (BA), where a 1% increase corresponds approximately to a rise of 1.2 cm in dbh.
+Because competition metrics were computed at the individual level, perturbations were applied to each individual prior to calculating plot-level basal area, where a 1% increase corresponds approximately to an increase of 1.2 cm in DBH.
-As we were interested in the absolute difference, the resulting sensitivity value ranges between 0 and infinity, with lower values indicating a lower sensitivity of $\lambda$ to the specific covariate.
+As we were interested in the magnitude of the response, absolute differences were used, resulting in sensitivity values ranging from 0 to $\infty$, where lower values indicate weaker sensitivity of $\lambda$ to the given covariate.
-Specifically, sensitivity ($S$) to competition or climate of species $i$ for a given plot-year $j$ is defined as follows:
+Specifically, sensitivity ($S$) to competition or climate for species $i$ at plot-year $j$ was defined as:

 $$
 \begin{split}